Xynous/C-Libraries/README.md

 1).
 Please refer to the document __"Technical Paper.docx"__ for further information about the libraries, headers and usage within the C / C++ programming languages.

+# Example Programs

+1).
+Library usage examples can be found within the __"Technical Paper.docx"__ and within the __"Example Programs"__ folder within this project repository.
+Note that the example source code provides __"Comments"__ which provides further explanation where as the technical paper does not, due to document formatting been cleaner and easy to read without the added comments.

 # Contact me

 Email me at: day.ashleigh@gmail.com